llllxx1628/recognition-for-hiragana/README.md

 - Label smoothing to prevent overconfidence in predictions

 ## Requirements
-The project depends on the following libraries:
+The project is build on Python 3.8+ and depends on the following libraries:

 ```plaintext
 torch==2.0.0